gcholette/bash-ps1-themes/README.md

 ## How to use

 Themes are a combination of a template and a color palette.
-The template is the prompt itself, and the colors from the palette are applied onto it.
+The template is the prompt itself and the colors from the palette are applied onto it.

 ### Demo the themes

-Demo the themes to select one using:
+Demo all the themes using:

 ```bash
 ./demo_themes